 All staff who work with the pupil will be made aware of the pupil's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.

-This information will be recorded on our management information system, Arbor, and will be made accessible to staff in a pupil passport / individual support plan.
+This information will be recorded and will be made accessible to staff in a pen portrait/individual support plan.